What is Product Management?

 Your relationship with product development is key to your success as a Product Manager.
-The product development people translate the customer problems that you define into real products that address those needs.
-The quality of your communication and influencing skills is critical in making sure that you have a good relationship with Product development.
+The product developers translate customer problems that you define into real products that address those needs.
+The quality of your communication and influencing skills are critical in guaranteeing you have a good relationship with product development.

 What is Product Management’s Relationship To Other Groups?

 Almost every department in a company interacts with Product Management.
 When you introduce yourself to a department, ask them what the key deliverables and outcomes are that they work on with Product Management.
 While you may not talk with these departments daily, when you do, this is their perspective on their jobs and the nature of your work with them.